PabloBotin/ABC-IMCMC-LES/README.md

 ### Data Source

-The true data for this project is sourced from the **[Johns Hopkins Direct Numerical Simulation (DNS) Turbulence Database](https://turbulence.pha.jhu.edu/)** .
-This dataset provides high-fidelity turbulence data, which is used to validate and benchmark the calibrated LES model.
+The true data for this project is sourced from the **[Johns Hopkins Direct Numerical Simulation (DNS) Turbulence Database](https://turbulence.pha.jhu.edu/)**, which provides high-fidelity turbulence data used to validate and benchmark the calibrated LES model.
+Additionally, I conducted my own DNS simulations to produce supplementary validation data, ensuring a robust calibration process across multiple data sources.

 ## Repository Structure